P25Scanners/hack-the-left/README.md

 # hack-the-left

-Repository created for Cop Radio project for <a href=https://noisebridge.net/wiki/HackTheLeft#Tentative_Schedule>hack-the-left<a> hackathon
+Repository created for Cop Radio project for <a href=https://noisebridge.net/wiki/HackTheLeft#Tentative_Schedule>hack-the-left<a> hackathon, happening this weekend Feb.
+5-7 @ Noisebridge.

 Props to <a href='https://github.com/rhodey'>rhodey</a> for writing the code-base we're going to hack on.